Life Insurance Beneficiary Disputes Fact Sheet

 Frequently Asked Questions

-A: It’s when the insurer asks the court to decide who is entitled to the proceeds.
+It is when the insurer asks a court to decide who receives the proceeds.

 Key Takeaways